dolthub/django-helpdesk/mcp-server/README.md

    - Ensure django-helpdesk is running and accessible

 2. **Authentication Failed**
-   - Check your API token or username/password
+   - Check your username/password credentials
-   - Verify the user has appropriate permissions
+   - Verify the user has `is_staff=True` and `is_agent=True` permissions
+   - Ensure session-based authentication is configured

 3. **API Not Found (404)**
    - Ensure the REST API is properly configured
    - Check that `api/` URLs are included
+   - Verify agent-specific endpoints are available

 4. **Permission Denied**
-   - Verify the authenticated user has admin permissions
+   - Verify the authenticated user has staff permissions
-   - Some endpoints require `IsAdminUser` permission
+   - For agent features, ensure `is_agent=True` in user settings
+   - Check that required middleware is installed

+5. **Agent Session Issues**
+   - Ensure user is marked as agent (`is_agent=True`)
+   - Check that session middleware is properly configured
+   - Verify database supports required stored procedures

 ### Debug Mode